Balanced Successful Living

 That little 22 word prayer simply said, "Almighty God, we acknowledge our

-dependence upon Thee and beg Thy blessings
+dependence upon Thee and beg Thy blessings upon us, our parents, our

+teachers, and our country."
 It is as if those presumptuous justices said to

-You by their action"we no longer need nor want your hand of protection
+You by their action, "we no longer need nor want your hand of protection

 over our students, their parents our teachers, or even this country--be gone!"